 Shred documents that contain personal information.

-Check mail daily.
+Check your mail daily.

 Keep track of your wallet or purse.